 Bedding is the layer substrate added to the bottom of the cage for the hamsters to walk on and burrow in.
-Hamsters need a MINIMUM of 4” of bedding, and at least 6” to construct burrows.
+Hamsters need a MINIMUM of 6” of bedding in order to construct burrows.
 THE MORE BEDDING THE BETTER!
 Wild Syrian hamsters construct burrows around 2 feet deep!
 I notice happier, cleaner, less stressed hamsters with more extensive tunnels when provided with bedding at least 8” inches deep on one side of the cage.

 Providing ample bedding actually saves money by keeping the cage cleaner longer.
 The reason for this is; given a habitat where a hamster can engage their instinct to burrow, they are less likely to excessively scent mark out of stress.
 Also, most happy healthy hamsters will utilize a sand bath in the cage corner to urinate in which allows for easy spot cleaning… just clean the sand bath, wheel and areas with lots of poop!
 In an appropriately sized cage with a sand bath, hamsters only need their bedding partially changed every 1-2 months or even less!
 A tip for cage setup with deep bedding is to use a barrier like bend-a-bridges and a clean, sanitized brick to separate an area with deep and minimal bedding for wheel and other cage accessories.